Aaron-Bopp/TIM/40_Evergreens/How memory works.md

 [[Our brain actively inhibits us from processing repressed emotions]]

-#TO/EXPLORE/RESEARCH Do we even remember something before we understand it?
 [Marty Lobdell - Study Less Study Smart - YouTube](https://youtu.be/IlU-zDU6aQ0) #TO/EXPLORE/WATCH

 - [[notes_Vidya and Jnana]]